 withdrawal from the course or transfer to a non-registered course.

 It's also important to note that if a student is found by a committee to be not fit to practice, the outcome will be provided to the relevant professional/regulatory body at the conclusion of the proceedings (including appeals proceedings).
 SSSC (the Scottish Social Services Committee) will be notified of the outcome of cases whether the student decides to appeal against the outcome of the committee or not.

 What do I do if I'm unhappy with the outcome?

-There is an appeals procedure for Fitness to Practice and you can submit an appeal for consideration by a different panel under the following grounds:
+There is an appeals procedure for Fitness to Practise and you can submit an appeal for consideration by a different panel under the following grounds:

-c) Allegations of prejudice or bias on the part of the Investigating Officer or Fitness to Practice Committee;
+c) Allegations of prejudice or bias on the part of the Investigating Officer or Fitness to Practise Committee;

-or d) Submission that the penalty imposed is unduly harsh or exceeds the limit of authority given to the Investigating Office or Fitness to Practice Committee.
+or d) Submission that the penalty imposed is unduly harsh or exceeds the limit of authority given to the Investigating Office or Fitness to Practise Committee.